-The school, in partnership with the congregation and the family, instructs children in the truth of God's Word, namely that, "God so loved the world that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life."
+Our Christian educational efforts, with the support of the congregation and families, are dedicated to sharing the Gospel message so that all may know that, "God so loved the world that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life."
 (John 3:16).
-Our Christian educational efforts are dedicated to preserving and strengthening the Christian Church so that this saving Gospel message can be spread effectively from generation to generation.
-To this end, the children attending St. Paul's School are to be well trained, not only in secular subjects that develop skills useful in God's Kingdom, but most importantly that they be made "wise for salvation through faith in Christ Jesus."
-(II Timothy 3:15).
-Students are provided with a developmentally appropriate learning environment that seeks to develop the whole child: spiritually, academically, socially, emotionally, and physically.
-All training and instruction will be designed with the intent "Touching Tender Hearts with the Love of God".
+Students are provided with a developmentally appropriate learning environment to be strong citizens; spiritually, academically, socially, emotionally, and physically.
+All training and instruction will be designed with the intent to strengthen students and their families in all aspects of life as redeemed Children of God.